 The move allowed mid-level managers to address drivers’ concerns as they arose instead of allowing problems to fester.
 “Timely communication helped to resolve issues quickly and establish trust,” Daigle says.

-Simulating the feel of a small village isn’t easy for large fleets, where managers can make the mistake of thinking more about the vehicle than driver well-being.
+Simulating the feel of a small village isn’t easy for large fleets.
+Managers can make the mistake of thinking more about the vehicle than driver well-being.

 “They almost make the person into a piece of equipment,” Daigle says.
 “It happens when large companies try to allocate more drivers to fewer managers.
 You can solve that problem by keeping the driver-to-manager ratio low.
 By keeping that ratio low, each manager is able to think of the individuals that he or she is managing instead of vehicle numbers.”